jaz-stripe/school-parent-staff-demo/README.md

 - Access Stripe Customer Portal for payment management

 ### Staff Portal
-- View all parents and students
+- View all parents and students within their school
 - Add items to multiple parents or students at once
 - View individual parent details and their children
 - Access transaction and invoice information
 - Open Stripe Customer Portal on behalf of parents

+### School Onboarding
+- Add new schools to the platform
+- Customizable school names and logos
+- Streamlined Stripe Connect onboarding process
+- Automatic setup of school catalog after onboarding

-### Stripe Integration
+### Stripe Connect Integration
-- Subscription-based tuition payments
-- One-time purchases for various items
-- Customer Portal for payment method management
+- Platform-level management of connected accounts
-- Webhook handling for payment events
+- Each school processes payments through their own account
+- Shared product catalog framework with school-specific data
-- Embedded components for transaction display
+- Support for different country requirements

 ## Project Structure